Dr. Kristen Mitteness

 Another study, also published in 2010, estimates that if all Canadians were vitamin D sufficient, upwards of 37,000 deaths could be prevented every year.
 Isn't that absolutely incredible!

 One of the most awesome things about vitamin D supplementation, is that it's cheap.
 And I'm not suggesting you take a poor quality supplement.
 In fact, I highly suggest you don't.
 But, you can get high quality vitamin d at a good price.
 The bang for your buck is about as good as it gets.
-I suggest Pure Encapsulations (I keep this one in stock at the clinic) or Metagenics, which I sell online.
+I suggest Pure Encapsulations which you can purchase at my Fullscript online store or Metagenics.

 If you're not eating the above mentioned foods or in the sunshine most days, chances are you are deficient in vitamin D. Common symptoms include fatigue, bone pain, muscle cramps or moodiness.
 Basically, the winter blues!
 Hello, vitamin D deficiency (not that this is the only cause of those symptoms).
 But, I and many of my patients have overcome those symptoms when we got our vitamin D levels back to a normal range.
 In June of 2021, I had my vitamin D levels checked and they were insufficient.
 I am outside often, eat beef liver and salmon on occasion and eggs regularly.
 I was shocked.
 Getting my vitamin D into a normal range (along with a few other nutrients) has resulted in me feeling much better!
 If you are experiencing seasonal moodiness or any of the other symptoms, I would highly recommend considering vitamin D.